AbsharHassan/flood-tracker-app/README.md

 ### Application Flow:

 The core of the application is the interaction between the client and the server.
+The server acts as buffer in order to decouple data retrieval from lengthy data processing.
 Below is a flowchart that illustrates this process.

 <p align="center">
   <img alt="Application Flowchart" src="./assets/application-flowchart.png" width="100%" />